-- Salaries and wages-amounts paid for personal services to both permanent and temporary school district employees, including personnel substituting for those in permanent positions.
-This portion of compensation is equal to 35.0 percent of the total district budget, not including component units.
+• Salaries and wages-amounts paid for personal services to both permanent and temporary school district employees.
+This portion of compensation is equal to 40.4 percent of the total district budget, not including component units.
 Expenditures of this type can be found in all funds except the Bond Redemption, Building, and Capital Projects Funds.
-In the General Fund, salaries and wages account for 60.9 percent of budgeted expenditures. - Employee benefits-amounts paid by the school district on behalf of employees in addition to gross salary amounts.
-These include the district portions of PERA, Medicare, health insurance, and life insurance benefits and account for 12.6 percent of the district's total district budget.
+In the General Fund, salaries and wages account for 60.5 percent of budgeted expenditures.

+- Employee benefits-amounts paid by the school district on behalf of employees in addition to gross salary amounts.
+These include the district portions of PERA, Medicare, health insurance, and life insurance benefits and account for 14.4 percent of the district's total budget.
 This classification of expenditures can also be found in all funds except the Bond Redemption, Building, and Capital Projects Funds.
-In the General Fund, benefits account for 21.5 percent of budgeted expenditures.

-- Purchased services-services which by their nature can be performed only by persons or firms with specialized skills and knowledge; services purchased to operate, repair, maintain, and rent property owned or used by the school district; and amounts paid for services rendered by organizations or personnel not on the district's payroll.
+In the General Fund, benefits account for 21.3 percent of budgeted expenditures. - Purchased services-services that can be performed only by persons or firms with specialized skills and knowledge; services purchased to operate, repair, maintain, and rent property owned or used by the school district; and amounts paid for services rendered by organizations or personnel not on the district's payroll.
 Expenditures of these types occur in all funds except the Bond Redemption, Building, and Capital Projects Funds.
-They account for 4.6 percent of the district's total budget. - ✓ Contracts with charter schools-while this is a purchased service, it is as a separate line item in the district's budget because of the nature of the expenditure.
-It accounts for 3.0 percent of the total budget for the year and only occurs within the General Fund. - ✓ Debt service-is another purchased service which is given a separate line item due to its importance.
+They account for 5.6 percent of the district's total budget. - ✓ Contracts with charter schools-while this is a purchased service, it is as a separate line item in the district's budget because of the nature of the expenditure.
+It accounts for 3.7 percent of the total budget for the year and only occurs within the General Fund. - ✓ Debt service-is another purchased service which is given a separate line item due to its importance.
 It reflects payments of both principal and interest costs for debt issuance and is used only in the Bond Redemption Fund.
-It accounts for approximately 10.6 percent of the total budgeted expenditures. - Supplies and materials-amounts paid for items that are consumed, worn out or deteriorated through use, or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
+It accounts for approximately 11.8 percent of the total budgeted expenditures. - Supplies and materials-amounts paid for items that are consumed, worn out or deteriorated through use, or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
 These items also do not contribute to the district's capital assets.
-They account for 3.9 percent of the total district budget for the year and are found in all funds except the Bond Redemption, Building, and Capital Projects Funds. - Capital outlay-expenditures for acquiring capital assets including land or existing buildings, improvements of grounds, initial equipment, additional equipment, and replacement of equipment.
+They account for 4.3 percent of the total district budget for the year and are found in all funds except the Bond Redemption, Building, and Capital Projects Funds. - Capital outlay-expenditures for acquiring capital assets including land or existing buildings, improvements of grounds, initial equipment, additional equipment, and replacement of equipment.
 While these types of expenditures occur in all funds except the Bond Redemption Fund, the majority of them occur in the Building Fund, the Capital Projects Fund, and the Operations and Technology Fund.
-These account for 28.5 percent of the total district budget. - Other expenditures-amounts paid for goods and services not otherwise classified above are also found in all funds except the Bond Redemption, Building, and Capital Projects Funds.
-They account for 0.2 percent of the total budget. - Transfers out-Transactions which withdraw money from one fund and place it in another without recourse.
-These account for the remaining 1.6 percent of the total budget and are recorded as expenditures only within the General Fund, Operations and Technology Fund, and Extended Day Care Program Fund.
+These account for 16.0 percent of the total district budget. - Other expenditures-amounts paid for goods and services not otherwise classified above are also found in all funds except the Bond Redemption, Building, and Capital Projects Funds.
+They account for 0.1 percent of the total budget. - Transfers out-Transactions which withdraw money from one fund and place it in another without recourse.
+These account for the remaining 3.7 percent of the total budget and are recorded as expenditures only within the General Fund, Operations and Technology Fund, and Extended Day Care Program Fund.